tobiascz/Results3DHumanPoseEstimation/README.md

 # Results3DHumanPoseEstimation

-This repository shows the results of the Masterthesis with the title: "Real-time 3D Human Pose Estimation with a single RGB-camera for Screen-based Augmented-Reality"
+In this repository you can download the thesis [Real-time 3D Human Pose Estimation with a single RGB-camera for Screen-based Augmented-Reality](Masterthesis_3DHumanPose_TobiasCzempiel_small.pdf).

+#Videos

+The videos of the result section can be found [here](https://tobiascz.github.io/Results3DHumanPoseEstimation/)